-In February 2016, the FASB issued ASU 2016-02, Leases.
-The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the statement of financial position at the date of lease commencement.
+Accounting Policies for Future Pronouncements - In February 2016, FASB issued ASU 2016-02, Leases.
+The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the statements of financial position at the date of lease commencement.
 Leases will be classified as either finance or operating.
 This distinction will be relevant for the pattern of expense recognition in the statement of activities.
 This standard is currently scheduled to be effective for the year ending June 30, 2023.
 The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.